zacanger/niddesa/text/generated-translations/cullaniddesa/10-sinhala-google.md

 [Msdiv 45] (# msdiv45) {# msdiv45 .ref .msdiv} (6-8)

 [APZ 45.1] (# apz45.1) {# apz45.1 .ref .apz} "Lost image size
-The one who goes to the point of "no" is the one who has attained the state of Nirvana No image size.
+The one who goes to the point of "no" is the one who has attained the state of Nibbana No image size.
 There is no amount of pain.
 No signal size, edits No quantity, no consciousness, non-manifest, non-manifest, void, At first it was extinguished, unworthy to be born, burned with the fire of wisdom.
 Subsidiary